byu-oit/handel/docs/getting-started/introduction.rst

 What services are supported?
 ----------------------------

 Handel does not support all AWS services.
-See the [[Supported Services]] for information on which services you can use with Handel.
+See the :ref:`supported-services` section for information on which services you can use with Handel.

 How can I deploy an application with Handel?
 --------------------------------------------

-See the [[Tutorial - Creating a Handel App]] page for a tutorial creating a simple app and deploying it with Handel.
+See the :ref:`creating-a-handel-app` page for a tutorial creating a simple app and deploying it with Handel.